schouffy/bookmarks-chrome-extension/README.md

 # bookmarks-chrome-extension

-A tiny bookmarks extension for chrome available here : https://chrome.google.com/webstore/detail/tiny-bookmarks/iegcdellenlkefldcoligpmfnnejcekj?hl=fr
+A tiny bookmarks extension for Chrome/Brave available here : https://chrome.google.com/webstore/detail/tiny-bookmarks/iegcdellenlkefldcoligpmfnnejcekj?hl=fr

 A popup that will display all your bookmarks (and let you filter them) so you can get rid of the top bar.